hostjane/hostjane.github.io/_pages/donating-gas-groceries.md

 <span class="blue">PayPal may not be available in all of the countries that HostJane sends free international bank transfers in USD.</span>

-## How are tips different from cash donations?
+## How are tips different from donations?

-Cash donations are only for food and gas, to assist freelancers make ends meet.
-They are paid at 100% within 48 hours.
+Donations are only for food and gas to assist freelancers meet their basic living expenses.
+100% of you donation is paid to the freelancer within 48 hours.

 Tips are assumed to be given for Work done in a service or lesson on HostJane.
 They are paid at 95% and the 5-day waiting period applies.

 ## Are donations final?

 Yes.
-By sending a freelancer a non-refundable cash gift for their gas or groceries, you are not expecting to receive any service from the freelancer as you are legally sending a donation.
+By sending a freelancer a non-refundable donation for their gas or groceries, you are not expecting to receive any service from the freelancer as you are legally sending a donation.